Bigizic/alx-system_engineering-devops/0x13-firewall/ufw_essentials.md

 		nmap -F {ip address} or {domain name}

-* If not open troubleshoot it..
+* If desired ports are closed troubleshoot it..
 Usually nginx config, try restarting nginx,
   * fix nginx config file at `/etc/nginx/sites-enabled/default`. check for listening ports and fix
   * or try `grep listen /etc/nginx/sites-enabled/default` to see the ports nginx is listening to